How to Join Butler Athletic Bands

 The color guard typically utilizes flags, air blades, and dance

-(Rifle and sabre may also be included at times).
-The guard
+routines.
+Rifle and sabre may also be included at times.
+The

-generally follows the same rehearsal schedule as the rest of the
+guard follows the same rehearsal schedule as the rest of the band.

 required.
 In fact, some of our strongest performers did not